Which school do you want to support?

 They can’t.
 The STRS system relies on money from four sources:

-There’s no free lunch here.
-Money that school districts must spend on pensions for retired teachers is money they can't spend on other priorities — including educating today’s students.
+There's no free lunch here.
+Money that school districts must spend on pensions for retired teachers is money they cannot spend on other priorities — including educating today's students.

-For two decades after the tech bust, even as the stock market grew, the STRS investment portfolio fell behind, gradually losing its capacity to sustain the state’s obligations to teachers.
-The STRS account’s funded ratio shrank from better than 100% funded to about two-thirds funded, and financial experts (actuaries) warned that, without action, the fund would be depleted by 2046.
+For two decades after the tech bust, even as the stock market grew, the STRS investment portfolio fell behind, gradually losing its capacity to reliably sustain the state's obligations to teachers.
+The funded ratio of the STRS account withered from better than 100% funded to about two-thirds funded.
+Financial experts (actuaries) warned that, without action, the fund would be depleted by 2046.
 A pension fund can weather bad years if it is healthy.
 An unhealthy pension fund is a time bomb, just waiting for the next bad year to turn into a disaster.

 Higher state and local contributions can improve the financial health of the teacher pension system, which is great.
 But the money isn't coming from a magic well — it's mostly coming from school district budgets.